 Attendance/Makeup: You are expected to come to the laboratories on time.
-There will be a makeup week on May 13th 2011.
+There will be a makeup week at the end of the semester.
 If you miss an experiment, you can makeup this only on this date, provided that you have a valid excuse.
 The validness of the excuses will be evaluated individually.
 If you miss two or more experiments, you will still be able to makeup only one experiment, which will be determined according to the availability of the experimental setups, and you will get no credit for the rest.
 Having a valid partner's excuse is a valid excuse for yourself.
 I strongly advise you not to miss any experiments.